kahramankostas/Practice-Round-Hash-Code-2022-ONE-PIZZA/readme.md

 ## Input
-* The first line contains one integer $ 1 \leqslant  C \leqslant {10}^{5}$ the number of potential clients.
+* The first line contains one integer 1≤C≤10^5  the number of potential clients.
-* The following $2XC$ lines describe the clients’ preferences in the following format:
+* The following 2XC lines describe the clients’ preferences in the following format:

-    - First line contains integer  $ 1 \leqslant  L \leqslant 5$, followed by $L$ names of ingredients a client likes, delimited by spaces.
+    - First line contains integer  1≤L≤5, followed by L names of ingredients a client likes, delimited by spaces.
-    - Second line contains integer  $ 0 \leqslant  D \leqslant 5$, followed by $D$ names of ingredients a client dislikes, delimited by spaces.
+    - Second line contains integer  0≤D≤5,, followed by D names of ingredients a client dislikes, delimited by spaces.

 Each ingredient name consists of between 1 and 15 ASCII characters.
 Each character is one of the lowercase letters (a-z) or a digit (0-9).